httpie/cli/README.rst

 ------------------

 Instead of a name, you can also directly specify a path to a session file.
-This allows for re-using session across multiple hosts:
+This allows for sessions to be re-used across multiple hosts:

 .. code-block:: bash